 If we want to remedy this situation, we must lower B# to match with C, in this case the value of the fifths must be diminished by the 12th of a comma, this leads to 1.49831 .

 The 12th of comma

 This idea led to various ways to tune the seven degrees, they are called “Temperament”, and are qualified by “Just Intonation”; the scale has therefore tones which are not equal.
-People know the name of Zarlino because his model is very simple to display (but is very inconvenient and had never been exploited) [Ac, pp77-81].
+People know the name of Zarlino because his model is very simple to display (but is very inconvenient and have never been exploited) [Ac, pp77-81].
 The mean-tone of Pietro Aaron is more logical and fulfills acoustical criteria even though it involves some arithmetic operations.
 Corrections were added to Aaron’s model untill 1800 (maybe later) [Th, pp102-105] .